What is the menstrual cycle?

 How soon can I get pregnant after coming off the pill?

 You can get pregnant as soon as you come off the pill but if you’re trying to get pregnant, it’s a good idea to wait until you’ve had a natural period.
 This will give your body time to adjust and give you a chance to make sure you’re ready for pregnancy.
+Make use of our pregnancy planning tool to see what else you can do.

 My menstrual cycle is still irregular.
 Has the pill affected my fertility?